Asbjoedt/CLISC/README.md

 * Remove formula linking cells to other local spreadsheets but keep snapshot of cell values (feature not working)
 * Remove external data connections but keep snapshot of cell values (feature not working)
 * Remove RealTimeData (RTD) functions but keep snapshot of cell values (feature not working)
-* Alert if spreadsheet has embedded objects (feature not working)
+* Alert if spreadsheet has embedded objects
 * Calculate file checksums
 * Zip the archive directory